BrianSipple/ember-data-twitch/README.md

 ### Configuration

-#### Registering to use the Twitch API
+#### Registering your app to use the Twitch API

+Some requests to the Twitch API require authentication (TODO: which).
+In order for `ember-data-twitch` to perform these, you'll

+[need to make sure you've authenticated through the `twitch-session` service.]

-In order to use this addon, you'll need to acquire the following items for your application:
+In order to use this addon, you'll need to acquire the following items for your application an :

 * Access Token:
 * Client ID: